-VRF and VSL Justifications - PRC-026-1, R4 NERC VSL Guidelines Meets NERC's VSL Guidelines-There is an incremental aspect to the VSL for tardiness and a binary aspect for failure.
+VRF and VSL Justifications PRC-026-1, R6 timetables changed, in accordance with Requirement R4.
+NERC VSL Guidelines Meets NERC's VSL Guidelines-There is an incremental aspect to the VSL for tardiness failing to update the Corrective Action Plan and a binary aspect for failure, to implement.
 The VSL is entity size-neutral because performance is driven by exception.
-For example, each Element that requires further review must be provided to the Transmission Planner for simulation to determine the apparent impedance characteristics.
-FERC VSL G1 Violation Severity Level Assignments Should Not Have the Unintended Consequence of Lowering the Current Level of Compliance The proposed VSL does not lower the current level of compliance because the requirement is new.
-FERC VSL G2 Violation Severity Level Assignments Should Ensure Uniformity and Consistency in the Determination of Penalties Guideline 2a: The Single Violation Severity Level Assignment Category for "Binary" Requirements Is Not Consistent Guideline 2b: Violation Severity Level Assignments that Contain Ambiguous Language Guideline 2a: This requirement is not binary; therefore, this criterion does not apply.
+For example, each Element the need to mitigate the Protection System so that requires further review must be provided to the Transmission Planner for simulation to determine the apparent impedance characteristics it is expected to not trip on a stable power swing.
+FERC VSL G1 Violation Severity Level Assignments Should Not Have the Unintended Consequence of Lowering the Current Level of Compliance The proposed VSL does not lower the current level of compliance because the requirement Requirement is new.
+FERC VSL G2 Violation Severity Level Assignments Should Ensure Uniformity and Consistency in the Determination of Penalties Guideline 2a: The Single Violation Severity Level Assignment Category for "Binary" Requirements Is Not Consistent Guideline 2b: Violation Severity Level Assignments that Contain Ambiguous Language Guideline 2a: This requirementRequirement is not binary; therefore, this criterion does not apply.
 Guideline 2b: The proposed VSL does not use any ambiguous terminology, thereby supporting uniformity and consistency in the determination of similar penalties for similar violations.
-FERC VSL G3 Violation Severity Level Assignment Should Be The proposed VSL uses similar terminology to that used in the corresponding requirement, and is therefore consistent with the requirement.

-VRF and VSL Justifications - PRC-026-1, R4 Consistent with the Corresponding Requirement FERC VSL G4 Violation Severity Level Assignment Should Be Based on A Single Violation, Not on A Cumulative Number of Violations The VSL is based on a single violation and not cumulative violations.
+VRF and VSL Justifications - PRC-026-1, R6 FERC VSL G3 Violation Severity Level Assignment Should Be Consistent with the Corresponding Requirement The proposed VSL uses similar terminology to that used in the corresponding requirement Requirement, and is therefore consistent with the requirement Requirement.
+FERC VSL G4 Violation Severity Level Assignment Should Be Based on A Single Violation, Not on A Cumulative Number of Violations The VSL is based on a single violation and not cumulative violations.